In this article, we shall look into 3 sutras to prepare for the Reasoning Ability section.

-The Reasoning Ability section includes questions on coding-decoding, data sufficiency, inequalities which are easier compared to other aspects so these need to be attempted first during the examination.
+The Reasoning Ability section of bank exam questions and answers includes coding-decoding, data sufficiency, inequalities which are easier compared to other aspects so these need to be attempted first during the examination.
 The following are the ones which a candidate should attempt next:

 Puzzles become a bit confusing for the candidates who do not practice enough before the bank exams.
 So this topic should be answered at the end.
-It’s advisable for candidates to attempt easy questions first not to spend much time in solving difficult questions which are time-consuming.
+It’s advisable for candidates to attempt easy bank exam questions and answers first and not to spend much time in solving difficult ones which are time-consuming.

 Main Chapters of Reasoning Section

-The main chapters to prepare for Reasoning Ability section:
+The bank exam questions and answers cover the following main chapters for Reasoning Ability section: